 To understand how a man may respond to no contact, you have to be mindful of the fact that men tend to focus less on heartbreak at the very beginning.
 They don’t allow their emotions to surface and focus on embracing their newfound “freedom”.
 The impact of the breakup hits them later (say a few weeks) and that’s when they start thinking about their ex.
 They look for distraction in the form of rebound relationships soon after.
 It is after a period of 6-8 weeks that most men really let the breakup sink in.

+It is, at this stage, the no-contact rule male psychology begins to kick in.
 As per this Psychology Of No Contact On Male Dumper study by the DatingTipsLife website, 76.5% of male dumpers regret dumping their girlfriend within 60 days.
-But, instead of using this information to get your man back, use it to predict his behavior and prepare yourself for a response that is best for you.
+Here is how you can expect your ex-boyfriend to behave during no contact:

 2. Does the no-contact rule work on women?